chrisgrieser/obsidian-quadro/README.md

 - The data is interoperable with other applications, meaning it can easily be combined with other text analysis tools such as [AntConc](https://www.laurenceanthony.net/software/antconc/).
-- The markdown files are stored offline by default, meeting key requirements for research ethics and protection of research data.
+- The Markdown files are stored offline by default, meeting key requirements for research ethics and protection of research data.

 Being an Obsidian plugin, the Qualitative Data Analysis is embedded in the